 Also known as a link, it is a clickable part of a webpage that sends users to another page.
-A link can be an icon, text, an image, or any element of a webpage.
+A link can be an icon, text, image, or any webpage element.

 A link that comes from an external website to yours.
 These are essential to SEO.